NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsA.clean.rst

 This function is very similar to RESERVE.
 It allocates an area in the common heap which may be associated with a specified job.
-If taskno% and taskid% are not specified, then the area is linked with the current job and removed when the current job is removed.
+If taskno% and tasktag% are not specified, then the area is linked with the current job and removed when the current job is removed.

 **CROSS-REFERENCE**